Who are we?

 However, when Romania joined the European Union, CHL decided to reorient its activities towards other regions of the world with the aim of helping the most vulnerable populations, especially young girls who are often victims of sexual aggression and abuse.

-It is thanks to the friendship between Raymond Lindinger and Coopération Humanitaire Luxembourg that a new partnership was born.
-In 2002, Raymond Lindinger co-founded the association SOS-BAHINI in Nepal.
+That is when a new partnership was born between CHL and SOS Bahini.
 SOS Bahini aims to support young women and girls who are victims of abuse and at risk in the Pokhara region of Nepal.
 Since 2006, this project has been supported and promoted by François Prum and has meanwhile become the main activity of CHL.

 It was in the fight to prevent abuse and discrimination against young girls that CHL met Laurence Ligier, founder of the association CAMELEON.
 CAMELEON has developed a global approach to act on the causes and effects of sexual violence against children and adolescents in the Philippines.
 Since 2010, CHL has been working intensively with CAMELEON to overcome this scourge.

 CHL has developed a number of partnerships with the aim of improving the daily lives of many children and young girls, and above all of equipping them to have a better start in their lives as young adults.

 In partnership with SOS Bahini and CAMELEON, CHL strives to create a family environment for all young abused beneficiaries by offering them every opportunity to make the most of their childhood and prepare them for their life as young adults.
 Our local partners provide the girls with a safe shelter and/or a host family, a healthy and balanced diet, appropriate health care and schooling.
 In an absolute non-violent environment they learn about their rights in a setting that allows them to develop their self-confidence in order to best prepare them for social integration.